 - Make sure your font is the same size and style.

-To ensure that you catch all of your errors/mistakes, print out your sample and review the hard copy.
+To ensure that you catch all of your errors and mistakes, print out your sample and review the hard copy.
 Proofreading is much more effective when you review the actual document on hard copy as opposed to the computer screen.
-Another good tip is to read the document from the end to the beginning, sentence by sentence.
-By doing this, your brain will be forced to slow down a bit and will therefore catch more errors.
+Another good legal writing sample tip is to read the document from the end to the beginning, sentence by sentence.
+By doing this, your brain will be forced to slow down and will have a better chance to catch more errors.

-When you think you have caught all your errors, review it one more time.
-When you catch that little typo you hadn't seen the previous two times, you will be glad you did.
+When you think you’ve caught all your errors, review and proofread it one more time.
+When you catch that little typos you hadn't seen the previous two times, you’ll be glad you did.

-Lastly, if you are going to email your sample, send it as a PDF.
-This way, you can avoid your word processing program picking up any grammatical errors or spelling errors (which may not be actual errors) and highlighting them with green or red squiggly lines.
+Lastly, if you’re going to email your sample, send it as a PDF.
+This way you can avoid your word processing program picking up any grammatical errors or spelling irregularities (which may not be actual errors) and highlighting them with green or red squiggly lines.

 2. Corporate/Transactional Attorneys:

 If I’m a transactional or corporate attorney, do I still need to have a legal writing sample?

 I’m addressing corporate/transactional attorneys upfront because their situations are unique.
 Although most firms don’t require a traditional writing sample for transactional attorneys (e.g., memoranda, persuasive writing samples), they do want to see deal/transaction sheets.
 While deal/transaction sheets do not have the persuasive writing component, they’re still very important because, aside from showing your experience, they reflect your writing style, attention to detail, organization abilities, the manner in which you present key information, and whether the reader can easily understand the information you’re presenting.
 Writing for law practice is an integral component of any work an attorney does, so getting your writing right is essential.